Git-Harshit/Technical-Blogs/Embedded-Systems.md

 ## Operating System based Programming

 Operating Systems provide features like scheduling and managing resources with context.
+Several Operating Systems have an embedded flavor of them, such as Windows IoT, Embedded Linux.

 ### Real-Time Operating Systems

 Systems with a deterministic time bound for operations.
 RTOS is a scheduler operating system.

+- Hard vs soft real-time: Hard means missing a deadline is unacceptable (example: Pacemaker), soft means occasional misses are tolerable (example: multimedia streaming).
+- Determinism means predictable upper bounds (Worst-Case Execution Time (WCET), latency), not necessarily high throughput.

 Key components:
 - Tasks and Co-routines